RMSpratt/Chord-Identification-App/README.md

 - Web settings for chord notation when rendered i.e. not using slash chord names, configuring middle-C
 - More SATB rule checks including: voice crossing, hidden 5ths and 8ves, parallel unisons
 - The ability to read in CSV files of chords for rendering and analysis
+- Support for chords with extensions, i.e. 9ths, 11ths, and 13ths